Skip to main content

 SeasonalFestive

-Crispy fried pastry ribbons twisted into knots or bows, dusted with powdered sugar.
-Carnival (Poklade) tradition throughout Croatia.
-Light, crunchy texture.
-Similar to Italian crostoli or angel wings.
-Coastal and continental versions vary slightly.
+Crisp fried pastry ribbons twisted into knots or bows and dusted with powdered sugar.
+They are light and crunchy, made for Carnival (Poklade) across Croatia, and resemble Italian crostoli or angel wings.
+Coastal and continental versions differ a little.

 vegetarianContains: WheatContains: EggsContains: Dairy